Colin Hercules Mackenzie: Spymaster

 During the Second World War, at the suggestion of his friend Lord Linlithgow, Mackenzie was appointed to set up a Far Eastern mission for Special Operations Executive, which became known in due course as Force 136.
 Unusually for senior SOE personnel, he remained in his post to the end of the war, despite the numerous political and other challenges that he faced.
 An official SOE report in 1944 recorded that:

 No one can visit India without being impressed by Colin Mackenzie; by his exceptional grip on the working and personnel of his group; by his capacity to simplify and without delay go to the root of any problem; and by his remarkable sense of timing and diplomacy.
 The high regard in which he is held in SEAC, in GHQ India and in the Viceroy's Department is obvious.
 Not less impressive is the respect which all members of his group, scattered as it is all over India and China, have for his judgement; the faith they have in his capacity to produce the right solution for all problems; and the personal affection in which he is held.

 By the end of the war, Mackenzie's command had expanded to the extent that he was responsible for 33,000 agents and auxiliaries in South East Asia.

 Later years

 After the war, Mackenzie was appointed to head the Economic Mission to Greece, but was prevented by ill health from taking up his post.
 He returned to J. and P. Coats, until retiring to the Isle of Skye.

-Mackenzie, a knowledgeable collector of books, also served as Chairman of the Scottish committee of the Arts Council, in which capacity he did much to encourage the creation of the Scottish Ballet.
+Mackenzie, a knowledgeable collector of books, also served on the Scottish committee of the Arts Council (later, the "Scottish Arts Council"), of which he was Chairman between 1962 and 1970.
+In that capacity he did much to encourage the creation of the Scottish Ballet.